anb94/Canary/README.md

 # Canary

-A tool for automatic conversion of MaCH dosage files into PLINK compatible files.

 ## Introduction

+Canary is a bioinformatics tool that allows for the automatic conversion of MaCH dosage files (mlinfo and mldose) into PLINK1 and PLINK2 compatible files.

-This repo provides a semi-automated workflow for preparing files for GWAS analyses on files in MaCH or Minimac dosage format, such as those provided by dbGaP for the Women's Health Initiative (WHI).
+This repository provides a guide for using Canary for semi-automated preparation of both genotype and phenotype files for GWAS analyses using MaCH dosage  files, mlinfo and mldose format, such as those provided by dbGaP for the Women's Health Initiative (WHI).

 ## How To Use

+Canary is essentially a singularity container that comes preloaded with software and scripts that allows users to convert file format and perform GWAS more easily on a local machine and/or HPC environment.

-In order to use Canary, you must build it using singularity.
+In order to use Canary, you must first build it using singularity.
 Therefore, you must install singularity on your local machine, following the instructions provided at https://sylabs.io/guides/latest/admin-guide/ and then build the container.

 Once you have built the container, you can run the container with: